rekhadhorigol/ViCodathon-hackathon-Rekha/README.md

 * Voice interaction is not implemented.
 * The application is designed primarily as a hackathon prototype.

-These limitations are consistent with the challenge's stated out-of-scope items.
+These limitations are intentional and appropriate for the current hackathon prototype scope.

 ---